CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 ## Installation

 In order to run the code locally, clone this repo.
-Open a terminal and navigate to the root folder, then run the following commands:
+Open a terminal and navigate to the root folder, then run the following commands.
+Please note that your local testnet should be running on port `7545`:

 ```
 > npm install